core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section anchor='introduction' title="Introduction">

   <t>
-  The Constrained RESTful Environments (CoRE) working group aims at realizing the REST architecture in a suitable form for the most constrained nodes (e.g. 8-bit microcontrollers with limited RAM and ROM) and networks (e.g. 6LoWPAN).
+  The Constrained RESTful Environments (CoRE) work aims at realizing the REST architecture in a suitable form for the most constrained nodes (e.g. 8-bit microcontrollers with limited RAM and ROM) and networks (e.g. 6LoWPAN).
 CoRE is aimed at machine-to-machine (M2M) applications such as smart energy and building automation.
   </t>
   <t>
   The discovery of resources offered by a constrained server is very important in machine-to-machine applications where there are no humans in the loop and static interfaces result in fragility.
 The discovery of resources provided by an HTTP Web Server is typically called Web Linking <xref target="RFC5988"/>.
 The use of Web Linking for the description and discovery of resources hosted by constrained web servers is specified by the CoRE Link Format <xref target="I-D.ietf-core-link-format"/>.
 This specification however only describes how to discover resources from the web server that hosts them by requesting /.well-known/core.
 In many M2M scenarios, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
 These problems can be solved by employing an entity called a Resource Directory (RD), which hosts descriptions of resources held on other servers, allowing lookups to be performed for those resources.